Weather in Colombia in January

 Carnival of Blancos y Negros

-Celebrated in Pasat in early January, this UNESCO recognised carnival is one of Colombia's most colourful — and important — cultural events.
+Celebrated in Pasat in early January, this UNESCO recognized carnival is one of Colombia's most colorful — and important — cultural events.
 Held from 28th December to 6th January, it arose from native Andean and Hispanic traditions.

 One of its highlights is the New Year’s Eve Old Year’s parade that sees marchers bear satirical figures representing celebrities and current events.